FuckingNode/fuckingnode.github.io/docs/about/roadmap.md

 ## Upcoming release

-No plans made as of now.
-We'll be thinking about what could we do for a 3.4 release, or a [4.0 release using these plans](#4x-plans).

----

-## 4.X plans

 These are very, VERY early plans; however since we do have ideas that imply breaking changes, we're already thinking about 4.0.
 Expect this list to drastically change and/or get removals.

 - [ ] New features